“I’m extremely fortunate to be able to do what I love doing full-time.”

 Soon realizing that there were other such musical groups that were forming primarily to support activist causes and to effect positive change in their communities.
 They decided to invite 12 of those bands from all over the country to Somerville’s Davis Square for a weekend – the first HONK!
 Festival.
 That turned in to an annual event which now brings over 25 activist and community bands, over 600 musicians, to Somerville, Cambridge, and Boston for the HONK!
 Festival on a long weekend in October.
 Our Festival has spawned other HONK! festivals in NYC, Providence, Austin, Seattle, and as far away as Brazil & Australia. honkfest.org

 Who/what inspired you to become the person you are today?

 Everything!
-But I’m particularly inspired by my late wife, animator Karen Aqua, who ignored obstacles to reach her professional and personal goals, and by my lovely and brilliant partner Cecily Miller, who shows me daily how to enjoy this rare and precious life I’ve been granted.
+But I’m particularly inspired by my late wife, animator Karen Aqua, who ignored obstacles to reach her professional and personal goals.
+Also, by my lovely and brilliant partner Cecily Miller.
+She shows me daily how to enjoy this rare and precious life I live.

 What are your passions in life?